 The Monarch® System is a HFCWO therapeutic device with revolutionary technology.
-The therapy combines mobility with targeted kinetic energy and airflow to thin and mobilize secretions from the airways.
+This vest therapy clears the airways by combining mobility with targeted kinetic energy and airflow to thin and mobilize secretions.
 Because when patients can move about freely during therapy, they can take control of their therapy—and their lives.

 Powered by PODs